mattburns/100tips/README.md

 1. Press `cmd` when looking at spotlight search results to show location of result
 1. Hold `cmd` when clicking spotlight result to show in finder rather than with default app
 1. In display settings, hold `alt` when clicking `scaled` to see full list of resolution options
-1. On Finder, in column view, hold `alt` when adjusting width to adjust all simultaneously
+1. In Finder, in column view, hold `alt` when adjusting width to adjust all simultaneously
+1. In Finder, `shift-cmd-.` to toggle hidden files/folders

     ## Git / Releases
 1. Got a release to do but have some local changes (some needed, some not).
 Commit the ones you need and `git stash` the rest.
 Get them back after with `git stash apply` or check whats stashed with `git stash list`.